Terms and Privacy •

 2. Segment your database and tailor the messages

-It has been a constant reminder that emails of should be relevant for better customer engagement.
+It has been a constant reminder that emails should be relevant for better customer engagement.
 Segmenting your email database and tailored/targeted emails increases the effectiveness of the holiday campaign.
 You can send a series of emails leading up to Cyber Monday letting people know about special discounts, and send a final reminder when the big day finally arrives.

 To make the email campaign efficient, collect your customers' data and group them into a various segment based on customers behavior such as interest, demographic and purchase behaviors.
 Then create a personalized email to each of the group and send emails that engage them.